SCRT-HQ/VaporShell/docs/glossary/Add-VSCognitoUserPoolStringAttributeConstraints.md

----
-layout: glossary
-title: Add-VSCognitoUserPoolStringAttributeConstraints
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCognitoUserPoolStringAttributeConstraints

 ## SYNOPSIS
-Adds an AWS::Cognito::UserPool.StringAttributeConstraints resource property to the template
+Adds an AWS::Cognito::UserPool.StringAttributeConstraints resource property to the template.
+The StringAttributeConstraints property type defines the string attribute constraints of an Amazon Cognito User Pool.
+StringAttributeConstraints is a subproperty of the SchemaAttribute: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cognito-userpool-schemaattribute.html property type.

 ## SYNTAX